-Zesty, bright with a hint of smokiness from the paprika, our Smoky Tofu in Citrus Ginger Sauce is an easy unique take on tofu.
+Zesty and bright, with a hint of smokiness from the paprika, our Smoky Tofu in Citrus Ginger Sauce is an easy unique take on tofu.
 The sauce is a blend of pineapple, orange, and ginger mixed with a touch of soy sauce.
-A dash of sesame oil lends a slightly nutty flavor, making it an impressive starter to any meal.
+A dash of sesame oil lends a slightly nutty flavor, making it an impressive starter.

 You can prepare 1000 recipes and more, from the simplest to the most divinely elegant, complex meals with tofu.
 Our humble bean has nourished millions of souls for over 2000 years or more in the east.
 This soy baby can take form in every tasteful delight you have ever dreamt imaginable.
 To enjoy tofu in its “kaleidoscopean” forms, you have to visit Asia, especially the Far-east.
 We take tofu in the morning as a curd, a soft, smooth, silky firm cream, at lunch in stir fry and sauteed vegetables and various assorted dishes and soups at dinner time and as a dessert at any time.